kapella-hub/monitor_report_agent/README.md

 # AI Log Monitoring Agent

 A small FastAPI service that monitors container or file logs with AI-driven prompts.
-It stores targets, log sources, and prompt-based monitors in SQLite, runs monitors on an interval, and can send email or SMS alerts.
+It stores targets, log sources, and prompt-based monitors in SQLite by default (with an optional Postgres connector), runs monitors on an interval, and can send email or SMS alerts.

 ## Features